 “There is a fascination about the game of polo that is hard to describe to anyone who has never played.
 Once a man has had a taste of it, the task of curing him is rather hopeless.” – Tommy Hitchcock

 Polo is a breathtaking exhibition of teamwork and coordination between horse and rider, without an understanding of the game’s progression however, it can sometimes be difficult to follow.
-Whether you are refreshing your polo knowledge or experiencing polo for the first time, click here to learn the anatomy of the game and get a breakdown of key game concepts and common terminology to help fans understand what makes the polo experience so unique.
+Whether you are refreshing your polo knowledge or experiencing polo for the first time get a breakdown of key game concepts and common terminology to help fans understand what makes the polo experience so unique.

 Click here to learn the rules.
 If signed up for a polo lesson, instructors will provide students with an extensive learning experience that will include lessons on the rules.